eternality8/TinkerBell/docs/ai_v2.md

 - **Token + diff baselines** – `benchmarks/phase0_token_counts.md` now tracks both the original tokenizer sanity checks and the new Phase 1 diff latency table.
 Run `uv run python benchmarks/measure_diff_latency.py` to reproduce the War and Peace / Large JSON runtimes cited there.
 - **Automation hook** – The benchmark helper accepts `--case LABEL=PATH` (and `--json`) so CI jobs or future profiling scripts can extend the dataset without editing the file.
 - **Pointer impact follow-up** – Sprint 3 enables pointer-driven compaction by default, and the benchmark harness now prints `diff_tokens`, `pointer_tokens`, and `tokens_saved` for every oversized tool payload.
 War and Peace’s 88K-token diff collapses to ~250 tokens, so the controller stays comfortably below the watchdog ceiling.
+- **Patch pipeline timing** – `benchmarks/measure_diff_latency.py --mode pipeline` now spins up a `DocumentApplyPatchTool → DocumentBridge` flow (with and without safe edits) so we can track guardrail overhead.
+Use `--duplicate-threshold` and `--token-drift` to mirror QA settings, or `--mode diff` when you only need the legacy baseline.

 ## 9. Sprint 2 – Summaries & pointers